Rabbi Daniel A. Weiner

 Rabbi Aaron C. Meyer

-Rabbi Meyer attended The Ohio State University where he earned a Bachelor's Degree in Environmental Science before his journey to the rabbinate.
-Diverse experiences while in rabbinical school - the U.S. Army Chaplain Candidate Program, interning at Isaac Mayer Wise Temple, Clinical Pastoral Education with the Harvard gerontology affiliate - pale in comparison to his greatest accomplishments: marrying Rabbi Emily Meyer in 2011 and raising Evelyn, born December, 2015.
-Rabbi Emily leads Congregation Bet Chaverim and teaches at the Seattle Jewish Community School and in various programs at Temple.
+Rabbi Meyer attended The Ohio State University where he earned a Bachelor’s Degree in Environmental Science before his journey to the rabbinate.
+Diverse experiences while in rabbinical school – the U.S. Army Chaplain Candidate Program, interning at Isaac Mayer Wise Temple, Clinical Pastoral Education with the Harvard gerontology affiliate – pale in comparison to his greatest accomplishments: marrying Rabbi Emily Meyer and raising Evelyn, born December, 2015.
+Rabbi Emily leads Congregation Bet Chaverim and teaches various programs at Temple.

-In his fifth year with TDHS, Rabbi Meyer serves as Temple’s Associate Rabbi: he leads our congregational social justice programs and community/legislative advocacy; fosters community among members; sponsors many students for conversion; celebrates weddings and life-cycle events with congregants of all ages; and embraces all aspects of the congregational rabbinate.
-"My favorite metaphor for Jewish life is that of a waterfront, with docks of all shapes and sizes protruding into the water.
-Each person is looking for a dock upon which to rest, and should - and will! - continue searching until they find the perfect fit.
-As a rabbi and as a congregation, I believe it to be my/our responsibility to offer many creative, diverse entryways into the Jewish community so that everyone can find their place."
+In his seventh year with TDHS, Rabbi Meyer leads our congregational social justice programs and community/legislative advocacy; fosters community among members; sponsors many students for conversion; celebrates weddings and life-cycle events with congregants of all ages; and embraces all aspects of the congregational rabbinate.
+He is also a fellow with the Seattle University Puget Sound Interfaith Network for Public Theology and is Board Co-Chair of the Faith Action Network, Washington State’s largest interfaith network.
+“My favorite metaphor for Jewish life is that of a waterfront, with docks of all shapes and sizes protruding into the water.
+Each person is looking for a dock upon which to rest, and should – and will! – continue searching until they find the perfect fit.
+As a rabbi and as a congregation, I believe it to be my/our responsibility to offer many creative, diverse entryways into the Jewish community so that everyone can find their place.”

 Rabbi Callie B. Schulman